thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

 ---

-Have fun click aroudn the interface let me knw if you have any issues and Happy Printing!
+Have fun clicking around the interface.
+Let me know if you have any issues, and Happy Printing!